Would you go around the world – in a canoe?

 "To be honest, the majority of people don't know much about Hawaiian culture or Hawaii," he said.

 He recounted a moment when Hawaii students who have joined up with the voyage met with children in Cape Town.

 "We didn't know how to connect until our children danced, then their children danced," he said.

 "We had a chance today to witness what world peace looks like and sounds like," he added, describing the sounds of Hawaiian pahu drums beating along with African rhythms.

-The stop was made possible with permission from a Nobel Peace Prize winner, Archbishop Desmond Tutu.
-He blessed the canoe during a 2012 visit to Hawaii, Thompson said.
+The stop was made possible with permission from a Nobel Peace Prize winner, Archbishop Desmond Tutu, who blessed the canoe during a 2012 visit to Hawaii, Thompson said.

-The canoe will spend two weeks off the water.
-Then it will head across the Atlantic Ocean for the first time.
-South America is the next stop.
-Up to 200 crewmembers have sailed with Hokulea so far.
-They join and leave the journey at various points.
+The canoe will spend two weeks off the water before departing across the Atlantic Ocean for the first time to South America.
+Up to 200 crewmembers have sailed with Hokulea so far, joining and leaving the journey at various points.

-Hokulea was first built and launched in the 1970s and was built in an attempt to revive Polynesian wayfinding.
-The first voyage to Tahiti in 1976 was successful.
-The canoe became an icon amid an ongoing Native Hawaiian renaissance.
+Hokulea was first built and launched in the 1970s in an attempt to revive Polynesian wayfinding.
+The first voyage to Tahiti in 1976 was successful and the canoe became an icon amid an ongoing Native Hawaiian renaissance.

 The latest voyage is called Malama Honua, which means, "to care for our Earth."

 Why isn’t the crew using GPS?